ceibensteiner/Molecular-Fireworks-in-NGC6946/README.md

-# Database for "A 2-3 mm high-resolution molecular line survey towards the centre of the nearby spiral galaxy NGC 6946" https://arxiv.org/abs/2201.02209
+# Generating a Database for "A 2-3 mm high-resolution molecular line survey towards the centre of the nearby spiral galaxy NGC 6946" https://arxiv.org/abs/2201.02209

 This routine is used by the group lead by Frank Bigiel in Bonn.
 Several modules have been created by Adam Leroy and Erik Rosowlosky (written in idl).